oisdk/site/posts/2019-03-21-binary-logic-search.markdown

 | $n \times m$ | $\mathcal{O}(nm)$ |

 Why use them at all, then?
 Well, in Agda, we need them so we can *prove* things about the natural numbers.
-Machine-level Integers are fast, but they're opaque: their implementation isn't written in Agda, and therefore it's not available for the compiler to reason about.
+Machine-level integers are fast, but they're opaque: their implementation isn't written in Agda, and therefore it's not available for the compiler to reason about.

-In Haskell, they occasionally they occasionally find uses due to their *laziness*.
+In Haskell, they occasionally find uses due to their *laziness*.
 This can help in Agda as well.
 By lazy here I mean that operations on them don't have to inspect the full structure before giving some output.